compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 Interestingly we then started by using the `express` generator but decided it was overkill, deleted the whole thing and then wrote a Node back-end in a few lines.
 Again, our attitude as the team was that we didn't need all that extra view and routing code and the redundant code was not helpful.

-I feel these messages weren't just broadcast as at that point in time, but would actually sink in as a general attitude to development.
+I feel these messages weren't just broadcast at that point in time, but would actually sink in as a general attitude to development.
 What better way to demonstrate your approaches and attitudes to quality than to actively demonstrate them in part of your team.

 ## Running out of content